-Megyn Kelly Net Worth: NBC Might Pay $18 Million A Year
+Megyn Kelly Net Worth: NBC Salary Might Make Her Highest-Paid Female News Anchor

 “As part of the multi-year agreement, Kelly will also anchor a new Sunday evening news magazine show and will become an important contributor to NBC’s breaking news coverage as well as the network’s political and special events coverage.”

 To understand Megyn Kelly’s net worth, it is important to know that she has been in a business relationship with Fox News for 12 years now.
 She was estimated to have received $6 million a year in 2013.
 She negotiated her present contract in that year.
 The present contract with Fox News, which expires in 2017, apparently pays her as high as $15 million a year.
 In addition, she has authored a book called Settle For More, which has added to her fortune.
+According to CelebrityNetWorth.com, Kelly’s net worth is $15 Million.

 News channels do not hesitate to pay popular anchors hefty amounts.
 According to reports, CNN’s Anderson Cooper is worth $100 million.
 Katie Couric was paid $15 million a year at CBS News and $10 million a year at Yahoo.
 No wonder there is a competition between two media houses for Megyn Kelly.
 For now, Megyn Kelly’s net worth can only soar higher.